colinsurprenant/fast_fuzzy/README.md

-# FastFuzy
+# FastFuzzy

-FastFuzy performs fast and fuzy text pattern matching.
+FastFuzzy performs fast and fuzzy text pattern matching.
 It uses the Lucene analyzers to tokenize the text using a configurable analyzer chain and the extracted tokens are matched against the searched text using ngram matching and a resulting match score is computed.

 The original intent of this code was to perform on-the-fly matching of some specific categories of expressions or sentences in social media.
 Using an analyzer chain to tokenize, remove stop words, etc, allows performing the matching only on the relevant text tokens.
-Using ngram scoring provides the fuzyness confidence score to find approximate matching text with typos or different spelling or any number of variations.
+Using ngram scoring provides the fuzzyness confidence score to find approximate matching text with typos or different spelling or any number of variations.
 With experimentation an "acceptable" score can be decided to establish if the searched text matches or not against what we are looking for.

 Note that this gem also include a custom Lucene Twitter tokenizer, see usage examples below.